 Personality plays a big part in landing the best technical positions.
 A resistant or negative attitude can move a candidate with a stellar resume and technical qualifications to the bottom of the pile.
 Service organizations need to be sure that whomever they hire has a good personality for a couple of reasons.
 First, techs need to be cordial and professional with customers that can sometimes get frustrated by the problems they are experiencing.
 Secondly, salesmanship now plays a big part in the service tech’s daily responsibilities.
 If they perform their jobs efficiently they will earn the customer’s trust, and are therefore in a great position to offer maintenance contracts, additional parts and products.

 Selling may not come naturally to a service tech.
 They may not even have experience doing it.
 However, techs displaying an open attitude and interest in learning how to sell will show employers they are trainable.
 Tools like mobile field service apps make it easier for techs to sell service contracts and increase overall sales.
 A desire to learn is what employers need to see.
 Conversely, a potential employee’s unwilling or ambivalent attitude towards selling will raise a red flag, tagging them as someone who will never learn to sell successfully.

 4. An Aptitude for Technology

 The quick-paced world of field service demands technology that helps the job get done efficiently, while providing excellent customer service, and communicating easily with the back office.
 It is critical for top companies to hire employees with a desire and readiness to work with new and innovative systems and tools.
 Does the candidate have experience working with mobile devices?
-Will they be able to perform job functions while learning new processes simultaneously?
+Will they be able to perform job functions while learning new processes such as capturing field work in a technician mobile app simultaneously?
 This is a fluid process, as technology is constantly evolving and advancing.
 The most desirable techs will possess a proclivity for — and capacity to – master technology.

 5. Customer Service